Folsom Lake SRA Junior Lifeguards

 Field trips and competitions are a great way to visit and learn about other aquatic environments and Junior Lifeguard programs.

-Every summer the State of California - Department of Parks and Recreation offers two four-week sessions held at the Beal's Point park unit of Folsom Lake SRA .
+Every summer the State of California - Department of Parks and Recreation offers two four-week sessions held at either the Beal's Point or Negro Bar swim beach .
 Demand is high for the limited number of spaces available so sign up early!

 Please review the rules and policies before signing up to ensure an enjoyable summer for all.